-

 /// Service

-builder.Services.AddScoped<ICustomerService, CustomerService>();
+builder.Services.AddScoped<ICustomerService, CustomerService>();-

 Apply the migration only to the

-project by running:dotnet ef migrations add InitialCreate dotnet ef database update
+Publisherproject by running:dotnet ef migrations add InitialCreate dotnet ef database update(Make sure the

 For MessageConsumer Project: